wolfv/pyjet/README.md

 Note: The biggest problem is that some control-flow operations are *not* supported.
 For example, it is not possible to use `if - else` or `while` and `for` statements.
-As workaround for `if - else` the numpy command `where` is currently provided.
+As workaround for `if - else` the NumPy command `where` is currently provided.

-`jet.array`: Base array class which emulates numpy arrays.
+`jet.array`: Base array class which emulates NumPy arrays.
 Variables, Constants and Placeholders are derived from this class.

 ### Member attributes of `array` class: